fhraju/fhraju/README.md

 - Hi, I’m Fardus Hasan Raju
 - 👀 I’m interested in Trading and Machine Learning.
-- 🌱 I’m currently a Python and MQL4 Developer.
+- 🌱 I’m currently MQL4 Developer and Semi-Automated Trader.
 - 💞️ I’m looking to collaborate on Machine Learning.
 - 📫 How to reach me linkedin: https://www.linkedin.com/in/fardushasanraju/